33 Different Types of Wasps in Alabama

 Furthermore, they feed on nectar, pollen, and other small insects, such as ants and flies.
 The Potter Wasp is an important pollinator in the state of Alabama.

-It helps to fertilize many plants and flowers, which in turn provides much-needed food for other animals in the area.
+It helps to fertilize many plants and flowers, providing much-needed food for other animals in the area.

 Additionally, the Potter Wasp can be beneficial to humans as well.
 Some species of birds consume their larvae, and collectors sometimes keep the adults as pets.

-As a result, the Potter Wasp has become an integral part of the ecology of Alabama.
+As a result, the Potter Wasp has become an integral part of Alabama’s ecology.

 24. Red Paper Wasp